 - Additionally, eligible employees may receive a portion of unused sick time that was accrued but not carried forward (also known as special sick) when separating from State service.

 - Evaluate Voluntary Supplemental Benefits

 - With your Benefits Specialist, review and determine if your voluntary benefit plan(s) can be taken with you upon retirement.

 - Make appointment with a Benefits Representative at (775) 784-6082

 - This appointment should be used to help you evaluate retirement benefits and complete required enrollment for those benefits that you are eligible to continue after retirement.
-The Benefits office is located at 70 Artemesia Way, in the Artemesia Building, Room 1, Reno.
+The Benefits office is located at 70 Artemisia Way, in the Artemisia Building, Room 1, Reno.